 How to Perform Windows Autopilot Reset [2-Ways]

 In this blog post, I will demonstrate the steps to perform Windows Autopilot Reset.
-We will remotely trigger Windows Autopilot reset using the Intune admin center to reset a Windows 11 device.
+We will remotely trigger Windows Autopilot reset using the Intune admin center to reset a Windows 11 device and check the end user experience.

-When a user leaves the organization, and you want to repurpose/reassign the laptop to another user, you can perform an Autopilot Reset on the device.
-This process will remove the current user’s personal files, apps, and settings and reapply the device’s original settings, maintaining its connection with Entra ID and Intune.
+When a user leaves the organization, and you want to repurpose/reassign the device to another user, you can perform an Autopilot Reset on the device.
+This process will remove the current user’s personal files, apps, and settings and reapplies the device’s original settings, maintaining its connection with Entra ID and Intune.

 What is Windows Autopilot Reset?

 Windows Autopilot Reset restores the device to a business-ready state, enabling the next user to sign in and become productive quickly.
-If the device is enrolled and managed through Intune, you can remotely reset it to its original settings via the Intune admin center.
+If the device is enrolled and managed through Intune, you can remotely reset it to its original settings.

 What happens during Autopilot Reset?

 When you initiate the Autopilot reset, a new OS of the same version is applied using the WinSxS store.
 Certain information is permanently removed during this process, while some information is preserved.
-Let’s delve into the details below:
+Let’s check the details below:

 Information Removed during the Autopilot Reset process